Key areas of intervention

 Executive Director MOH.International

-Establishing Sustainable Development at the core of International Competitiveness for the Achievement of the Global Agenda
+Establishing Countries at the Core of International Competitiveness for the Achievement of the Global Agenda

 No society has become prosperous without a major contribution from its female labour force.
 Countries with small gender gaps have the highest ratings for international competitiveness.
 If we are to advance sustainable development by 2030, we must all recognize the gender labour gap in work and employment and create a cohesive action-oriented plan that all stakeholders can support, a plan that challenges businesses, individuals, civil society and national governments to develop macro labour responsive implementations of the SDGs.